-But there are so many choices I hear you say!
-This is very true and it can be hard to choose the right course.
-You need to decide if you should take it in a classroom or online, how many hours it should be and also find out if it is reputable and of good quality.
+You need to decide if you should take a course a classroom or online, how many hours it should be and also find out if it is reputable and of good quality.

-I know this can all seem overwhelming, so we have put together 8 quick tips to help you choose the best TEFL course for you, get your TEFL certification and step out into the world of English teaching!
+I know, this can all seem a little overwhelming.
+So, to help you out, we have put together a list of 8 quick tips to help you choose the best TEFL course for you.
+Once you’ve read these you’ll be ready to go and get your TEFL certification and step out into the world of English teaching!

 Let’s get started: